aeternity/ae-channel-service/README.md

 Scenarios executed can be found [here](apps/ae_socket_connector/test/ae_socket_connector_test.exs)

-> test are designed to execute on a quick mining node, thus the test will fail when directed to testnet.
+> tests are designed to execute on a quick mining node, thus the test will fail when directed to testnet.
 This is however keps as referense.